About Us

 What is 'ARCHE'?

 “Arche” means the beginning of, the commencement, or the start of something.
-We began Arche with the hope that it would be the beginning or ‘archetype’ of the many things to come that would help out church become a unified church of both Korean-speaking and English-speaking members of our church
+We began Arche with the hope that it would be the beginning or ‘archetype’ of the many things to come that would help our church become a unified church of both Korean-speaking and English-speaking members of our church

 As such, we are the Inter-generational English speaking ministry of the Korean Central Presbyterian Church of Houston, seeking to be the bridge of unification between the English-speaking and Korean-speaking congregations of KCPCH.